getodk/docs/odkx-src/tables-managing.rst

 The upload process is as follows:

   1. Place the CSV file onto the device and place it in the :file:`config/assets/csv/` directory with a filename of :file:`tableid.csv`.
 For example, :file:`/sdcard/opendatakit/default/config/assets/csv/people.csv` would be the CSV file for the *people* table.
-  2. Launch ODK Tables and navigate to the *Table Manager* screen.
+  2. Launch ODK-X Tables and navigate to the *Table Manager* screen.
   3. Press the plus :guilabel:`+` button at the top of the *Table Manager* screen.

     .. image:: /img/tables-managing/table-manager-import-button.*